Charcoal has impressive oral health benefits, including the ability to remove surface stains.

 Tons of people swear that activated charcoal is the best natural tooth whitener.
 And there's a good reason for that.
 Charcoal is mildly abrasive, which means it could help scrub away surface stains and tartar, making your teeth appear whiter.

 Activated charcoal also has other potential benefits for your mouth.
 It's sorptive, which means it can bind to bacteria.
 As you probably know, bacteria is behind a lot of common oral health issues, including bad breath, cavities, and gum infections.
-So activated charcoal could be a simple, effective way to give your oral health a boost.
+So activated charcoal could be a simple, effective way to support your oral health.

 But is it safe?